Learn how to configure a secure Public Cloud Load Balancer with Let's Encrypt.

 - Preparing your environment for using the OpenStack API

-- OpenStack Octavia client and OpenStack Barbican set up
+- OpenStack Octavia client and OpenStack Barbican setup

 - A Load Balancer running in your project

-If you are not yet familiar with creating a Load Balancer, please follow our Getting Started with Load Balancer on Public Cloud guide before you continue with this tutorial.
+If you are not yet familiar with creating a Load Balancer, please follow our Getting started with Load Balancer on Public Cloud guide before you continue with this tutorial.

 Instructions